VinieLee/C2ICARE-YOLO/README.md

 ## 📢 Updates

 - `April 2026`: 🚀 Initial release of code and pretrained weights
-- `April 2026`: 📄 Paper under review
+- `April 2026`: 📄 Paper sent to journal

 ---